 A 3-day course.

-A relentlessly positive approach to working with disturbed and challenging behavior.
+A relentlessly positive approach to working with disturbed and challenging behaviour.

-The 3-day RAID® course is a leading positive psychology approach for tackling disturbed and challenging behavior at source: over 20,000 professionals have attended it.
-It is a comprehensive approach which teaches staff a philosophy and practice not only to deal with disturbed and challenging behavior when it occurs, but also to prevent it by tackling it at source.
+The 3-day RAID® course is a leading positive psychology approach for tackling disturbed and challenging behaviour at source: over 20,000 professionals have attended it.
+It is a comprehensive approach which teaches staff a philosophy and practice not only to deal with disturbed and challenging behaviour when it occurs, but also to prevent it by tackling it at source.
 Staff feel pleased to share a unified system and to know what they are doing and why they are doing it, while clients delight in a relentlessly positive and empowering approach.
-The essence of the RAID® approach is to play down disturbed and challenging behavior as far as safety allows, and to nurture and develop positive behavior so that it systematically overwhelms and displaces the disturbed and challenging behavior.
+The essence of the RAID® approach is to play down disturbed and challenging behaviour as far as safety allows, and to nurture and develop positive behaviour so that it systematically overwhelms and displaces the disturbed and challenging behaviour.

 The APT offers a range of over 80 separate courses, all of which are available exclusively to your team.